PennyLaneAI/pennylane/doc/concepts/hybrid_computation.rst

 Hybrid computation
 ==================

-In the previous section, we introduced the notion of :mod:`quantum nodes <quantum_nodes>`.
+In the previous section, we introduced the notion of :mod:`quantum nodes <pennylane.qnode>`.
 This abstraction lets us combine quantum functions with classical functions as part of a larger hybrid quantum-classical computation.

 Hybrid computations have been considered in many existing proposals.
 However, the division of labour between the quantum and classical components is often very rigid.
 Typically, quantum devices are used to evaluate some circuit(s), and the resulting expectation values are combined in a single classical cost function.